sjultra/Getting-Started/git/README.md

       > From https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY
       >  * [new branch]      master     -> upstream/master

-    4.Check out your fork's local master branch.
+    1. Check out your fork's local master branch.

       $ git checkout master
       > Switched to branch 'master'

-    5. Merge the changes from upstream/master into your local master branch.
+    1. Merge the changes from upstream/master into your local master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.

       $ git merge upstream/master
       > Updating a422352..5fdff0f